NataliVol4ipsa/BignumArithmetics/README.md

 [AWAITING] 7.2.
 Implement 2-6 for fractional.
 Remember about reduction of fractions(factorization...)

-[AWAITING] 7.3.
-Create a config file to configure current parameters of testing.
-Create endless looped menu of reading input, like a local console.

 [AWAITING] 8.0.
 Try to implement a normal calculator, with brackets support.
 Look at stack-like collections.
 Regex?
 RPN?
 Class Expression.
 What if mul overflow?

 [AWAITING] 8.1.
 Improve input error management